JUMBO LOANS

 What are the Requirements to Qualify for a Jumbo Loan?

-To qualify for a jumbo loan, borrowers typically need a high credit score (at least 700), a low debt-to-income ratio, a substantial down payment (10-20% or more), proof of stable income and employment, adequate cash reserves, and proof of assets.
+To qualify for a jumbo loan, borrowers typically need a “good” to “excellent” credit score, a low debt-to-income ratio, a substantial down payment, proof of stable income and employment, adequate cash reserves, and proof of assets.

 Can Jumbo Loans be Used for Investment Properties?